Jet Black: Career

-Health and gig absences
+Health issues

-2007–2009

 In March 2007, it was announced on the Stranglers' website that Black was suffering from atrial fibrillation and consequently refrained from appearing with the band until he had recovered.
-He returned to playing with the band in June, but it was at this time that he retired from performing outside of the United Kingdom due to health issues associated with lengthy travel.
+He returned to playing with the band in June, but he permanently retired from performing outside of the United Kingdom due to health issues associated with lengthy travel.
 During Black's absences, his temporary replacement was his full-time drum technician Ian Barnard (born 1983).

-In mid-2008, he was again absent from several Stranglers gigs.
+In mid-2008, Black was again absent from several Stranglers gigs.
 It was shortly thereafter announced that he was suffering from chest problems and was "not rushing back to work" on the advice of his doctor.
 In September 2008, he returned to full rehearsals and began touring with the band on 13 October.

 During the Stranglers' 2010 and 2011 UK tours, Black performed at every gig.
 He played the full sets, which were approximately 90 minutes in length.